Arthur Webb-Jones

-Arthur Webb-Jones (1875 – 30 April 1917) was a prominent British gynaecologist with the British Army in Egypt.
+Arthur Webb-Jones (1875 – 30 April 1917) was a prominent Welsh gynaecologist who served with the British Army in Egypt.
+He was the father of the distinguished surgeon Arthur Webb-Jones (1917 - 1965) of the same name.

 Family

-Arthur, who was born in Glamorgan, was the younger son of William Matthew Jones (b.
-1838), who was an owner of the trans-European steamship agency M. Jones and Brothers (est. 1856), by Agnes Ida Long (1845 – 1899).
-His elder sibling Ernest William Jones (1870 - 1941) was a first-class cricketer who inherited ownership of M. Jones and Brothers (est. 1856) and who was the father of the choral educator James William Webb-Jones.
+Arthur, who was born in Glamorgan to an upper middle class family, was the younger son of Lieutenant-Colonel William Matthew Jones VD (1838 - 1921), of the 1st Swansea Corps of the 1st Glamorganshire Artillery Volunteers, who was a founder and owner of the international chartered shipbrokerage M. Jones and Bro.
+(1856 - 1942).
+Arthur's mother was Agnes Ida Long (1845 – 1899).

+Arthur's eldest sibling Ernest William Jones (1870 - 1941) inherited the international chartered shipbrokerage M. Jones and Bro. and was a first-class cricketer.
+Arthur's nephew through his elder brother Ernest was the choral educator James William Webb-Jones.

-His cousins included Edwin Price Jones, who was Vice-Consul for Chile, and Secretary to the Chamber of Commerce, and William (Bill) Wynn Jones was Anglican Bishop of Central Tanganyika from 1946 until his death by car accident in 1951.
+Arthur's cousins included polyglot Edwin Price Jones (1855 - 1924), who (after a lauded pupillage at the Royal Masonic School, Wood Green) was Vice-Consul for Chile, and President of the Swansea Chamber of Commerce; and William (Bill) Wynn Jones, who was Anglican Bishop of Central Tanganyika from 1946 until his death by car accident in 1951.